First-time applicants who want to join the 2019-2020 Council as an “individual Council member”, please fill out this application form by 31 July 2019

 Apply for Council

-Applications for the current APECS Council 2018-2019 term running from 1 October 2018 through to 30 September 2019 are accepted anytime during the year!
+Applications for the APECS Council 2019 - 2020 term - running from 1 October 2019 through to 30 September 2020 - are being accepted now!

-- individual Council members (any APECS member who wants to serve on the APECS Council as an individual);
+- Individual Council members (any APECS member who wants to serve on the APECS Council as an individual)

 More information on the current and past APECS Councils, can be found on our main Council page.
 A more detailed description of the Council member categories and their tasks, rights and responsibilities can be found in the Council Charter.
-To find out more what our Council members are working on, see our list of current Council project groups as well as notes from the Counicil meetings.
+To find out more about what our Council members are working on, see our list of current Council project groups as well as notes from the Council meetings.

-No prior experience with APECS is necessary to join the Council, and we encourage all APECS members to consider applying!
+No prior experience with APECS is necessary to join the Council and we encourage all APECS members to consider applying!

 Being involved in the APECS Council provides you with opportunities to engage internationally and across disciplines with other early career researchers and professionals who are interested in the Polar and Alpine regions and the wider Cryosphere.
 Within our projects, you can develop valuable skills in project management, leadership and communication skills in a friendly and supportive environment that will help you in your future careers no matter if they will be in academia or non-academic professions.
-APECS Council members value the international networks they develop through the council, as well as the recognition and accomplishments through their work.
+APECS Council members value the international networks they develop through the Council, as well as the recognition and accomplishments through their work.